itsherlucyhur/iShiftScripts/README.md

 ### 2.1.3 After running the script:
 The output data file can be found in the Cost Tracker Folder.
-Find the latest file with today's date on it, which you can paste it at the end of the list on the Main Cost Tracker file (Cost Tracker Maintenance Control).
+Find the latest file with today's date on it, which you can paste it at the end of the list on the Main Cost Tracker file (Cost Tracker Maintenance Control.xlsx).